-- 1. K. Thiyagarajan and A. K. Ghatak, "LASERS: Fundamentals and Applications", Springer, USA. - 2.
-M. N. Avadhanulu, "An Introduction to Lasers Theory and Applications", S. Chand Publisher. - 3.
+- 1. K. Thiyagarajan and A. K. Ghatak, "LASERS: Fundamentals and Applications", Springer, USA, 2015 - 2.
+M. N. Avadhanulu, "An Introduction to Lasers Theory and Applications", S. Chand Publisher, 2013 - 3.
 W. Koechner, M. Bass, "Solid State Lasers: a graduate text", Springer Verlag, New York, 2006 - 4.
 K. P. R. Nair, "Atoms, Molecules and Lasers", Narosa Publishing House, 2009 - 5.
-K. R. Nambiar, "Lasers: Principles Types and Applications", New Age International Publications, 2006 a.
-Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+K. R. Nambiar, "Lasers: Principles Types and Applications", New Age International Publications, 2006 - 6.
+A. Sennaroglu, "Solid-State Lasers and Applications", CRC Press, 2006.

-18GE001 ENVIRONMENTAL SCIENCE AND ENGINEERING 2002
+18GE001 ENVIRONMENTAL SCIENCE AND ENGINEERING

-- Understand the interdisciplinary and holistic nature of the environment - Identify the significance of natural resources and environment on the quality of life and stimulate the quest for sustainable development - Assess the socio-economic, political and ethical issues in environmental science b.
-Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+- Understand the interdisciplinary and holistic nature of the environment - Identify the significance of natural resources and environment on the quality of life and stimulate the quest for sustainable development - Assess the socio-economic, political and ethical issues in environmental science